smf-steve/mips_subroutine/mips_subroutine.md

       when possible.
 The argument is then passed as either an integer, a double, or the address of the corresponding string.

+    After execution, the return value of the function is printed on stdout.
+It is presumed that this value is an integer.

     The following options are available.
 The associated output for options are placed on stdout after any output from the subroutine.

-      -A : pass the input arguements as an array of strings
+      -A : pass the input arguments as an array
-           - $a0: argc
+           - $a0: array.length
-           - $a1: &argv
+           - $a1: &array

-      -S : pass all input arguments / elements as strings
+      -S : pass all input arguments as strings
+           - the default is to convert each argument when possible

+      -R type: specifies the return type from the subroutine, the type includes:
+           - integer: the value of $v0 (default)
+           - long:    the value of $v1/$v0
+           - float:   the value of $f0
+           - double:  the value of $f1
+           - string:  the address of $v0

       -s : summarize the execution of the program e.g.  sub(1,2,3) returns $v0

       -r reg_list: dump the registers in the reg_list

-          a reg_list is a comma separted list of register numbers or register names, a range may also be provided.
+          a reg_list is a comma separated list of registers numbers names, a range may also be provided.
           Examples:
            * -r s0,s2,t1-t5,f2
            * -r 16,18,9-15,f2